ericoporto/ags-manual-wiki/AdvancedRoomFeatures.md

 it using the "Walkable Areas" mode to anywhere from `10%` (one-tenth size) to `200%` (double size).

-The scaling settings can effect all characters and objects in the game.
+The scaling settings can affect all characters and objects in the game.
 For characters, it is on by default but you can disable the scaling for an individual character by setting the "UseRoomAreaScaling" option in that character's properties.